-If you are looking to expand your options, there are some services out there that offer vanlifers and RVers the opportunity to find camping on private land.
+If you are looking to expand your van life camping options, there are some services out there that offer vanlifers and RVers the opportunity to find camping on private land.

 - Hipcamp.
 Basically the Airbnb of camping, Hipcamp allows private landowners to list their property for nightly camping.
-Options on here range from boondocking on a farm, to site with full hookups, to elaborate glamping experiences.
-There are some very affordable and interesting properties on Hipcamp, though, and this can be a great way to expand your camping horizons.
+Options on here range from boondocking on a farm, to sites with full hookups, to elaborate glamping experiences.
+There are some very affordable and interesting properties on Hipcamp, though, and this can be a great way to expand your van life camping horizons.

 - Harvest Hosts.
-For $79 per year, Harvest Hosts opens up the option to camp at wineries, breweries, farms, and other awesome locations throughout the US and Canada.
-Camping is free, but it’s generally a good idea to buy something from your host while you’re there.
+For a yearly fee, Harvest Hosts opens up the option to camp at wineries, breweries, farms, and other awesome locations throughout the US and Canada.
+Camping is free, but it’s understood that you’ll buy something from your host while you’re there.
 Harvest Host locations are particularly concentrated along the East Coast of the US – which is great, since this region doesn’t have a whole lot of camping options in general.

-This is easily the most frequently asked question about vanlife.
+This is easily the most frequently asked question about living in a van.
 We always chuckle a bit whenever someone asks us because the reality is, it’s incredibly easy to find a place to go to the bathroom in North America.

-Gas stations, Walmarts, McDonalds’, coffee shops – you name it, there’s a bathroom.
+Gas stations, Walmarts, McDonalds’, coffee shops – you name it, there’s a bathroom, and a van lifer has used it.
 Many free/cheap public camping spots even have pit toilets (basically nicer/cleaner permanent porta-potties) nearby.
 We also carry a poop shovel and travel bidet for when we’re wild camping away from a bathroom (always make sure to follow best practices for relieving yourself in nature).

-Some vanlifers include toilets (cassette, composting, or otherwise) in their rigs.
+Some van lifers include a portable toilet (cassette, composting, or otherwise) in their rigs.
 We didn’t think it was worth giving up the space, but others prefer the convenience and privacy of having their own bathroom situation.

-In short, the “bathroom thing” has been the biggest non-issue for us in this whole crazy adventure.
-Don’t let it stop you from taking the plunge
+In short, the “bathroom thing” has been the biggest non-issue for us in this whole crazy van life adventure.
+Don’t let it stop you from taking the plunge.

 Read More: Bathrooms and Showers

-Exactly where and how do you shower when you live in a van?
+Exactly how do you shower while living a van life lifestyle, and where do you find showers?
 Here are some options:

 - Gym memberships.
 About $22 a month will get you a Planet Fitness Black Card, which gives you access to every location in North America.
-Other national gym chains include Anytime Fitness, and 24-Hour FItness.
+Other national gym chains include Anytime Fitness, and 24-Hour Fitness.
 There is also LocalFit, a membership program that gets you access to select local gyms all over.
-Gym showering is best for vanlifers who spend more time around populated areas.
+Showering with a gym membership is best for vanlifers who spend more time around populated areas.

 - State parks or developed campgrounds.
-Even if you don’t camp there, many parks have reasonable day use fees.
+Even if you don’t camp there, many parks have shower facilities and reasonable day use fees.
 This option costs money, so it’s best for infrequent showerers or vanlifers who don’t mind paying for camping more often.